Cwantic/Documentation/Settings/General.md

 For the users of PIPISTRESS that have installed the plugin, they can specify the path of the SOLVER (*PIPESTRESS64W.exe*) and the HELP file (*PIPESTRESS.chm*).

+You can also specify:
+- Max field length
+- Rotation units
+- Inline of the restraints, DLCS and INDI

 ## 6. Project

 You can specify the path of your favorite text editor in case of text report editing.

 If blanck, MetaPiping uses Windows NotePad.

+## 7. Structure

+You can specify the maximum distance (in meter) between a pipe node and a structure node during the **Node link** operation.
+MetaStructure will search structure nodes that are distant less than this value from the selected piping node.